LLnCSoftware/mserve/examples/01quickstart/01quickstart.md

 The above starts q on port 5000, loads mserve and instructs it to start one instance of qsrv.q on localhost.

-DELETE: -The first argument to mserve\_np.q, shown here as "1", is the number of copies of the servant code to start.
-In this case just one copy of "qsvr.q" on localhost.-

 **Step 2 - start the client:**

 From the examples/01quickstart directory, type: